radicalbit/NSDb/nsdb-kafka-connect/README.md

 -- Select field x as dimension a, field z as dimension c, field y as value and the current time as the timestamp from topicB to bitB
 INSERT INTO bitB SELECT x AS a, y AS value, z as c FROM topicB WITHTIMESTAMP sys_time()

--- Select field d as the db, field n as the namespace, field x as dimension a, field z as dimension c, field y as value and the current time as the timestamp from topicB to bitB
+-- Select field d as the db, field n as the namespace, field x as tag a, field z as tag b, field t as dimension c, field y as value and the current time as the timestamp from topicC to bitC
-INSERT INTO bitC SELECT d as db, n as namespace, x AS a, y AS value, z as c FROM topicC WITHTIMESTAMP sys_time()
+INSERT INTO bitC SELECT d as db, n as namespace, x AS a, y AS value, z as b, t as c FROM topicC WITHTIMESTAMP sys_time() WITHTAG(a,b)
 ```

 ## example